project-akri/akri-docs/docs/development/development.md

     ```

 ## Building Containers

 `Makefile` has been created to help with the more complicated task of building the Akri components and containers for the various supported platforms.

 ### Tools for building Akri's Rust containers

 In order to cross-build Akri's Rust code for both ARM and x64 containers, several tools are leveraged.
-- The [Cross](https://github.com/rust-embedded/cross) tool can be installed with this command: `cargo install cross`.
 - `qemu` can be installed with:
   ```sh
   sudo apt-get install -y qemu qemu qemu-system-misc qemu-user-static qemu-user binfmt-support